 Taxes, levies and payment schemes (revenue lines)

 As Victoria’s major revenue collection agency, we are responsible for administering state taxes and levies and payments made under various assistance schemes, including the First Home Owner Grant and liquor subsidies.
-These taxes and programs, and the laws under which they are administered, are listed below.
+As at September 2020, these taxes and programs, and the laws under which they are administered, are listed below.

 The following taxes are administered under the Taxation Administration Act 1997:

 - Duties, including stamp, insurance and motor vehicle duty - Duties Act 2000 (Stamps Act 1958)